SonicPy/SonicPy/docs/source/tof_analysis.rst

 Science: cyan and magenta waves are filtered to get just frequency
 Science: based on fourier transform - the signal is a combo of many frequencies - we are singling out the frequency of interest
 Science: So we are shift the signals in time and see when they produce the most constructive interference (or when they overlap the most)
-Science: The phase shift that produces the largest constructive interference is the value that contains our travel time (check with Ross/Muhetaer on this)
+Science: The phase shift that produces the largest constructive interference is the value that contains our travel time (check on this)
 The green plot is a plot of the phase shift between the cyan & magenta signals and the interference it produces at each phase shift
 - We will get a plot of maxima and minima as the signals go in and out of phase where the x-axis lists the current phase shift and the y-axis is the amplitude of interference
 - This data is exported to create an inverse frequency graph which is the last step before we determine the travel time